Genomon-Project/paplot-doc/howto_ca.rst

 Chromosomal Aberration (CA) Report
 ==========================================

-| CA Report displays a landscape of chromosomal aberrations such as structural variations (typically identified by genome sequence data) and gene fusions (by transcriptome sequence data).
+| CA Report displays a landscape of chromosomal aberrations, such as structural variations (typically identified by genome sequence data) and gene fusions (by transcriptome sequence data).

 * The barplot at the top panel displays the distribution of the breakpoints of the CAs in the cohort.
 * The circular plots below illustrate the `CIRCOS-like <http://circos.ca>`_ profile of the CAs for each sample, where two edges of a curved line represent the breakpoints of each CA.